How to Control Grubs in the Landscape

 Yes, grubs like all landscape plants!

-It’s early October, but the temperatures are more like late September.
-Grubs are still very active, as we found out recently.
 We had a customer whose shrubs (compacta holly) kept declining, with more and more individual branches dying back each week.
 There was no evidence of any disease or insect issue on the top growth of the plant and it was being appropriately watered.
 We dug them up and the issue was immediately discovered.
 Many grubs were present and feeder roots, the smaller roots that take up water and nutrients were not… grubs had made a meal of them.

 Grub control treatment